Fidget Spinners, Pacing, Note-Taking: Staying Awake In The Senate Chamber

 Sen. Majority Leader Mitch McConnell, R-Ky., and Sen. Kirsten Gillibrand, D-N.Y., reportedly also dozed off briefly before jolting back awake.

-The sleepy interludes demonstrates a struggle many senators are fighting against during the trial's marathon sessions: resisting the urge to nod off, as the tiring days test stamina and patience.
+The sleepy interludes demonstrate a struggle many senators are fighting against during the trial's marathon sessions: resisting the urge to nod off, as the tiring days test stamina and patience.

 "It's constitutionally difficult for senators to be quiet and sit that long.
 It's not how we're built," Sen. John Cornyn, R-Texas, told reporters on Thursday.